In the workers’ compensation system, an occupational injury or illness is considered “work-related” if an event or exposure at work either

-An injured worker is evaluated by a psychiatrist or psychologist, who consider psychological, social, and occupational functioning of the injured worker.23
+An injured worker is evaluated by a psychiatrist or psychologist, who considers the psychological, social, and occupational functioning of the injured worker.23

 Example: Amber works in a call center and suffers a psychiatric injury from doing the work of two people.

 She is evaluated by a psychiatrist.
 She tells the doctor that she is depressed and has difficulty sleeping.